makersacademy/takeaway-challenge/README.md

 ```
 takeaway.checkout(10.50) # enter total price without £ sign.
 ```
 * Where the total price must be entered correctly.
 If the final price is entered incorrectly the following error will be raised: `'Payment error: incorrect payment submitted'`.
-If the total price was entered correctly a text message will be sent confirming the delivery time, which will be 1 hour later than the order time.
+If the total price is entered correctly a text message will be sent confirming the delivery time, which will be 1 hour later than the order time.